 Editor of the student magazine at the University of Dallas at the time of the assassination, Compton went on to serve in the Vietnam War and become a vocal anti-war critic.
 After working as a staff photographer at the Dallas Times Herald in the early 1970s, he was publisher of the left-wing underground newspapers Dallas NOTES and HOOKA.
 Recorded March 17, 2006.

-A 48-year employee of the John Sexton Food Company, Conine worked in their warehouse at 411 Elm Street – later known as the Texas School Book Depository – for nine years.
-He shared his knowledge about the building’s history and layout.
+An employee of John Sexton and Company for forty-four years, Conine worked in the firm’s warehouse at 411 Elm Street in Dallas – later known as the Texas School Book Depository building – from 1952 to 1961.
+He shared knowledge of the building’s history and layout.
 Recorded January 15, 2002, and August 14, 2013.

 The widow of former Texas Gov. John Connally, Nellie Connally was in the presidential limousine at the time of the assassination and spoke the last words to President Kennedy.
 Connally’s memories were recorded during a public speaking appearance in Dallas.
 Recorded December 6, 1996.